Lemoncode/Angular-Architecture-Fundamentals/angular_12/demos/08-child-components/game-catalog/README.md

 +  }
 ```

 ### Step 12.
+React on Parent

 Now we have to respond to these changes on parent component.

 __src/app/games/game-list/game-list.component.html__